 A list of your relevant skills

-Your letter should Include a brief summary of your skills and experiences that match the job description.
-A short bullet-pointed list is fine.
+Include a brief summary about how your skills and experiences match the job description.
+A short bullet list is fine.

-If you're answering a job ad, either the ad or the position description may provide a list of skills and experiences that are essential for doing the job.
-It may also provide a list of "desirable" skills and experience.
-Your cover letter needs to respond to all of the items on the "essential" list and as many items as possible on the "desirable" list in as short a way as possible.
+If you're answering a job advertisement, there may be a position description that lists essential skills and experiences.
+It may also have a list of ‘desirable’ skills and experience.
+Your cover letter needs to respond to all of the items on the ‘essential’ list.
+You should also respond to as many items as you can on the ‘desirable’ list.

-Remember that if you say you have a skill or experience, you need to show how you've used it or how you got it (e.g., if you say you've got child-minding skills, mention some jobs where you've used them).
+Remember that if you say you have a skill or experience, you need to show how you've used it or how you got it (for example, if you say you've got child-minding skills, mention some jobs where you've used them).

 A summary of why you're right for the job

-After listing your skills and experience you should explain why this means you're suited to the job (e.g., "The combination of my interest in AFL and my experience with book-keeping makes me ideally suited for this job.")
+After listing your skills and experience, you should explain why these mean you're suited to the job (for example, ‘My ability to get along with anyone and my experience in solving customer problems in a retail setting make me ideally suited for this job.’)

 Speak their language

-Using the same language as people who do a particular job is a good way to convince people you're suited to the job.
+Using the same language as people who do a particular job shows that you understand the industry or field that the employer works in.

-Your cover letter should finish by asking the reader to look at your resume.
+Your cover letter should finish by asking the employer to read your resume.
 It should also ask them to contact you about an interview.

 Double-check everything in your cover letter.
-If you mention a company's name, make sure you get it right.
-If you mention places you've worked before, make sure you get their names right too.
-Mistakes on cover letters are worse than typos.
+If you mention a company's name, make sure you spell it right.
+If you mention places you've worked before, make sure you spell their names right, too.

 Don't cut and paste your resume into your cover letter.
-Try to re-word the information on your resume rather than just repeating it.
+Try to re-word the information in your resume, rather than just repeating it.
 Keep your cover letter short and let your resume tell the whole story.

 Don't mention your other job applications